 Speight’s have been brewing fine ales since James Speight, Charles Greenslade and William Dawson set up the Speight’s brewery in Dunedin in 1876.
 Speight’s gained international recognition by winning the fledgling brewery award at the Sydney International Exhibition and became New Zealand’s largest brewery in 1887.
 Speight’s provides tours of the brewery and is joined by the Speight’s Ale House, where visitors can enjoy the ‘Pride of the South’s’ brew and large, hearty meals.
 Speight’s Ale Houses have been erected all over New Zealand with Speight’s even running a campaign in 2007 called the ‘Great Beer Delivery’, involving a Speight’s built and transported, fully operational Speight’s Alehouse from Dunedin to London.
 The brewery tour and Alehouse can be found on Rattray St, off Princes St down from the Octagon.

-Completed in 1880 and designed by R. A. Lawson in 1878, the chambers have been altered throughout its standing including the 1919 removal of the buildings front steps and its bell tower in 1963.
+Completed in 1880 and designed by R. A. Lawson in 1878, the chambers have been altered throughout its standing including the removal and replacement in 1919 of the buildings front steps and its bell tower in 1963.
 The chambers set the scene for incorporating New Zealand’s first City Council, and is home to 'Norma' - an original symphonic pipe organ built in 1919 that is still operational.
-The building also contains the Dunedin Town Hall which is currently undergoing redevelopment, expected to be completed in April 2013 after an extensive refurbishment project.
+The building also contains the Dunedin Town Hall which reopened in April 2013 after an extensive refurbishment project.

 St Paul's Cathedral

 Completed in 1919, the Cathedral was designed by Sedding and Wheatly and replaced the Parish Church of St Paul.
 Construction of the Cathedral began in 1915 with funds for the project running out before there crossing and chancel were built.
 The Cathedral can be located at the top of the Octagon.